ljagis/leaflet-measure/README.md

 Map features may be styled using CSS SVG style attributes.
 Features generated from `leaflet-measure` measurements are given the following class names:

-- layer-measurecollector: Transparent layer covering full map and catching click and drag events
+- **layer-measurecollector**: Transparent layer covering full map and catching click and drag events

-- layer-measurearea: Feature displaying area of an active measurement
+- **layer-measurearea**: Feature displaying area of an active measurement

-- layer-measureboundary: Feature displaying the linear path of an active measurement
+- **layer-measureboundary**: Feature displaying the linear path of an active measurement

-- layer-measurevertex: Feature added at each vertex (measurement click) of an active measurement
+- **layer-measurevertex**: Feature added at each vertex (measurement click) of an active measurement

-- layer-measuredrag: Symbol following cursor while moving during an active measurement
+- **layer-measuredrag**: Symbol following cursor while moving during an active measurement

-- layer-measure-resultarea: Feature added to the map as a permanent layer resulting from an area (3+ points) measurement
+- **layer-measure-resultarea**: Feature added to the map as a permanent layer resulting from an area (3+ points) measurement

-- layer-measure-resultline: Feature added to the map as a permanent layer resulting from a linear (2 point) measurement
+- **layer-measure-resultline**: Feature added to the map as a permanent layer resulting from a linear (2 point) measurement

-- layer-measure-resultpoint: Featured added to the map as a permanent layer resulting from a point (single click) measurement
+- **layer-measure-resultpoint**: Featured added to the map as a permanent layer resulting from a point (single click) measurement